keboola/website/_product/product.md

       up our system so that if you're ever unsatisfied, you can leave anytime with no hassle.
 With us, there isn't any vendor lock; we only keep your business if you're happy. "
+- template: horizontal-rule
+  block: hr
+- template: article-full
+  block: article-full
+  content: With Keboola, you can support your business' data engineer's and data scientist's
+    ever-changing requirements for tools, setup and data without the need to change the underlying infrastructure or deploy significant new IT resources to handle demands of DataScientist and “Citizen” data users across your organisation.
+  headline: Rock star data engineer left.
+Created great S3->RS + Python ... but now
+    we can’t do it ...
 - template: review
   block: review
   list: